roblangford/roblangford/README.md

 [Chef automation foundation](https://learn.chef.io/) - My current role I currently deploy Esri Inc software, to simplify this workflow Esri Inc provides Chef recipies to perform the configuration management, however you will need a foundational understanding of Chef in order to make use these.
 Working towards a foundation certification I will be able to better provide for my team and lessen their workload in the future.

 Agile and Scrum - As my role contiues to evolve I'm finding that I need to track and plan work with a number of different methodologies.
-Currently I over see the Operations teams to provide BAU support and maintenance.
+Currently I over-see the Operations teams to provide BAU support and maintenance.
 And Cloud Engieering/DevOps/Developer team to maintain our product lines and plan for feature improvements.
 These will require me to balance a number of competing priorities while allowing the teams to delivery independantly.
 Agile and Scrum may provide me with a framework to achieve this.

+CICD Pipelines - Infrastrucutre as code is a challenging construct, you need to architect and standardise deployments while supporting feature enhancements.
+Solid development processes and testing are key to ensuring that progress is made.
+I'll publish my works and findings as they develop.

 ## :mortar_board: Education
 [LinkedIn - Profile](https://www.linkedin.com/in/robert-l-31a3a323/)